pivotal/docs-tap/cli-plugins/apps/how-to-guides/integrate-lsp.hbs.md

 # Integrate with Local Source Proxy

-This topic tells you how to integrate the Apps CLI with Local Source Proxy.
+This topic tells you how to integrate the Apps CLI plug-in with Local Source Proxy.

 You can configure workloads to push local source code to a registry that is predefined using the Local Source Proxy component.